-Stuart Forster lists the recipe of a classic cocktail and provides details of how to make an Alabama Slammer.
+Stuart Forster lists the recipe for a classic cocktail providing details of how to make an Alabama Slammer.

-Looking for inspiration for delicious alcoholic drinks to make during the Coronavirus lockdown?
+Looking for inspiration for delicious alcoholic drinks?
 This cocktail recipe is simple to follow.
 Why not unleash your inner mixologist and make an Alabama Slammer?

 The Alabama Slammer recipe